tranhungnghiep/MEI-KGE/README.md

 | MEI 5x100, test set | 756.062 | 0.578 | 0.505 | 0.622 | 0.710 |

 ## How to implement your own KGE model
 It is easy to implement new KGE model by extending the MEI class and only rewriting the score function.
-Our framework provides the loss functions, regularizations, constraints, experiments, evaluations, data sampling, etc. for training and evaluating quicly.
+Our framework provides the loss functions, regularizations, constraints, experiments, evaluations, data sampling, etc. for training and evaluating quickly.
 For example:

 ```python
 class YourKGE(MEI):